The oceans make up the biodiversity of 71% of the planet's surface,97% of the Earth’s water, and 99% of the living space

 "The trash we throw in our neighbourhood gutter can devastate rare wildlife half a world away"

 The world’s oceans absorb approximately 30% of all carbon dioxide emissions (UNDP).
 As Co2 in the planet’s atmosphere grows and is absorbed by the oceans, it increases its acidity, which threatens corals, shellfish and many plankton species that utilize calcium, damage valuable marine ecosystems, food chains and will likely cause extinction of some species.

 Pangaea Explorations continuously monitor carbon dioxide through their expeditions, working in collaboration with National Oceanic and Atmospheric Administration.

-Coral reefs are one of the most productive ecosystems on Earth, and one of the most sensitive to climate change (UCUSA.org): Elevated surface temperatures can cause seawater to heat up and coral animals to expel their symbiotic algae they rely on for energy, essential for the nutrition and colour of corals, and ecosystem services.
+Coral reefs are one of the most productive ecosystems on Earth, and one of the most sensitive to climate change, acting as a barometer for global warming: Elevated surface temperatures can cause seawater to heat up and coral animals to expel their symbiotic algae they rely on for energy, essential for the nutrition and colour of corals, and ecosystem services.
 When the algae die, corals appear white and are referred to as "bleached".
 Water temperatures of as little as 1 degree Celsius above normal, lasting for at least two to three days, can be used as a predictor of coral bleaching and can threaten the health of coral reefs.

 Most coral can recover from bleaching if higher temperatures persist for less than a month, but sustained high temperatures cause stress and physiological damage that may be irreversible.
 If heat stress lasts too long, and corals don’t reabsorb the algae, they can die.